 When it comes to CEM, Voice of the Customer has Healthcare CX professionals covered

 Health insurance providers offer their members and prospects the ability to communicate with them by phone far more often than online methods like email or live chat.
 This means that an online experience in which users could not accomplish what they wanted to do could translate to reduced revenue and/or higher costs in the form of calls to Customer Service.

 Therefore, measuring CX across the entire customer journey is especially crucial in ensuring a great customer experience both short- and long-term, from the time a consumer starts researching offerings using interactive tools to when they leverage the company’s services and access them via a portal.

 Voice of the Customer helps to set a strong foundation on which to build a CX analysis of the customer journey and make informed decisions regarding CX improvement.
 And in the case of an industry as information-sensitive and security-centric as Healthcare (particularly in a post-GDPR world), VoC methodologies allow customers to choose the extent of the information that they want to share with the company.

-The examples discussed in this post are just a few of the ways that health insurance providers can leverage iperceptions and Voice of the Customer solutions to manage the Healthcare customer experience.
-To learn more about how VoC can help meet your specific needs, make sure to book a demo with one of our experts today.
+The examples discussed in this post are just a few of the ways that health insurance providers can leverage Voice of the Customer to manage the Healthcare customer experience.
+To learn how iperceptions can help meet your specific needs, download our Health Insurance Solution Guide, or book a demo with one of our experts today.

 Banner image source: Sandy Millar on Unsplash